Lunenburg County, Virginia: History

 Lunenburg County was established on May 1, 1746, from the western portion of Brunswick County.
-Its name comes from one of the titles of King George II, who was also the Duchy of Brunswick-Lünenburg in Germany.
+Its name comes from one of the titles of King George II, who was also the Duke of Brunswick-Lünenburg in Germany.
 In 1753, the southwestern portion of Lunenburg, formed Halifax County and Bedford County was established from the northwestern portion.
 In 1764, both Charlotte and Mecklenburg counties were created from Lunenburg.
 It is nicknamed the "Old Free State" because during the buildup of the Civil War, it let Virginia know the county would break off if the state did not join the Confederacy.

 Among the earliest settlers of the county was William Taylor, born in King William County, Virginia.
 He was the son of Rev. Daniel Taylor, a Virginia native and Anglican priest educated at Trinity College, Cambridge University in England, and his wife Alice (Littlepage) Taylor.
 William Taylor married Martha Waller, a daughter of Benjamin Waller of Williamsburg, Virginia.

 In 1760 Taylor purchased three adjoining tracts of land in Lunenburg County totaling 827 acre.
 He soon became one of the county's leading citizens, representing Lunenburg in the Virginia House of Burgesses from 1765 until 1768.
 In that capacity, he voted in 1765 to support statesman Patrick Henry's Virginia Resolves in 1765.
 (Note: At his death in 1820, a Richmond newspaper noted in its obituary of William Taylor that he was the last man known to be alive who had heard Patrick Henry's famous "Give me liberty or give me death" speech in the Virginia House of Burgesses.)
 Taylor served as county clerk for 51 years (1763–1814).

 Taylor was succeeded as county clerk by his son William Henry Taylor, who held the office for another 32 years—from 1814 until 1846.
 Another son, General Waller Taylor, represented Lunenburg in the Virginia legislature, then moved to Vincennes, Indiana.
 There he became a judge and subsequently Adjutant General of the United States Army under General William Henry Harrison in the War of 1812.
 General Waller Taylor later served as one of the first United States senators from the newly created state of Indiana from 1816 to 1825.
 He died on a visit home to see his relatives in Lunenburg County in 1826.

 During much of the American Civil War, the family of Missionary Bishop Henry C. Lay lived in Lunenberg County, where Mrs. Lay (the former Eliza Withers Atkinson) grew up.
 Both of Bishop Lay's brothers served as Confederate colonels, and Mrs. Lay's uncle, Thomas Atkinson was bishop of North Carolina.

 Cases surrounding an 1895 Lunenburg County murder are the subject of historian Suzanne Lebsock's book, A Murder in Virginia: Southern Justice on Trial.